strongloop/strongloop.com2/_posts/2019-07-10-building-an-online-game-with-loopback-4-pt5.md

 ### Introduction

-In this series, I'm going to help you learn LoopBack 4 and how to use it to easily build your own API and web project.
-We'll create a new project: an online web text-based adventure game.
+In this series, I’m going to help you learn LoopBack 4 and how to use it to easily build your own API and web project.
+We’ll create a new project I’ve been thinking about: an online web text-based adventure game.
 In this game, you can create your own account to build characters, fight monsters and find treasures.
 You will be able to control your character to take a variety of actions: attacking enemies, casting spells, and getting loot.
 This game also allows multiple players to log in and play with their friends.

 ### Previously on Building an Online Game With LoopBack 4